tonymamo/getpackup/src/pages/blog/2020-12-14-packing-for-a-photoshoot-in-the-backcountry.md

 ![](/img/l1000540.jpg "Photo by Kalum Ko")

 I could go on and on about gear but I wanted to keep this directed to shooting in the backcountry.
 If you have any questions or alternative suggestions please let me know in the comments!

+If you'd like to see more of my work you can [follow along on instagram](instagram.com/taylormichaelburk) or check out my [website](www.taylorburk.com).
+Thanks for your interest!

 > *You’ll see that I have added links to each product, if you do find yourself in the market to purchase I would really appreciate it if you did so directly via the link, a small percentage from that sale that will help fund the packup app and it’s at no extra cost to you!
 Think of it as a thank you or a tip for putting this blog post together.*